Rava Dhokla Recipe (Suji Dhokla)

 Storage Suggestions

-You can keep rava dhokla in an airtight container at room temperature If you plan to consume it within 6-8 hours.
+You can keep rava dhokla in an airtight container at room temperature if you plan to consume it within 6-8 hours.
 Avoid keeping it in a humid or warm environment to prevent it from turning bad.

 Leftover dhokla can be stored in an airtight container in the refrigerator for up to 3 days.
 Place parchment sheets or wax paper between layers to avoid sticking.